python-trio/trio/README.rst

        - synchronization primitives

        our solution

+   - test helpers to explore all cancellation points?

    - a thought: if we switch to a global parkinglot keyed off of arbitrary hashables, and put the key into the task object, then